sykesjd/pretty-good-todo/README.md

 5. Download the CSV attachment in the email into this directory.
 6. Navigate to this directory in your command line and execute the command `node import.js <csvFileName>`, replacing `<csvFileName>` with the name of your CSV file.

 Upon completion of the import script, your todos should be viewable in PrettyGoodTodo.
+The script will still work if you implement your own `database.js` as detailed above.